Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Forfeiting matches or withdrawing will also result in forfeiture of any Prize Money accumulated up to that point.

+For the LD Challengers Series 1 tournament, following the registration deadline and roster lock on September 6th - team withdrawals are no longer possible.

 ## 4.1 Participation in LD Challengers Series 1 - Player & Team Eligibility

 ### 4.1.1  Player Eligibility